cmllr/CameraObscura/README.md

 ### Example Routes

+1. The first matched route is executed
+2. Within a route, the actions are executed in the order configured

 ```
 {
   "": { /* This just serves the index.html and can be extended with a redundant block with a key "index.html" */